 For the purpose of engine power correction, DC1 controller has built in ambient conditions sensor.
 The sensor measures ambient temperature, pressure and humidity.
 Humidity is used to calculate dry air pressure required in standards equations from measured air pressure.

-This test was made in standing air with external temperature sensor 20cm away from DC1.
+This test was made in standing air with an external temperature sensor 20cm away from DC1.

-When the user has more strict temperature measurement requirements or the controller is placed inside control cabinet which has temperature higher than ambient, external temperature sensor can be used.
+When the user has more strict temperature measurement requirements or the controller is placed inside a control cabinet which has temperature higher than ambient, external temperature sensor can be used.
 The premade sensor is available at our shop.
-Furthermore all of the ambient conditions can be sourced from any of the available dyno channels: analog inputs, CAN bus channels, OBD or manually entered values.
+Furthermore, all the ambient conditions can be sourced from any of the available dyno channels: analog inputs, CAN bus channels, OBD or manually entered values.

-If the controller has stable operating conditions, internal sensor temperature difference can be compensated with simple function.
-The function can be then used as temperature source for power correction.
+If the controller has stable operating conditions, internal sensor temperature difference can be compensated with temperature sensor calibration parameter.

 Dyno software supports following correction standards: